 - ii.
 The DFE must not interfere with the ability of the Imaging Equipment to enter or exit its lowerpower modes. - iii.
-In order to take advantage of this exclusion, the DFE must meet the Type 2 DFE definition in Section 1 and be a separate processing unit that is capable of initiating activity over the network.
+Imaging Equipment products with Type 2 DFEs that fail to meet these requirements may be certified without subtracting the DFE power from that of the Imaging Equipment product as a whole.
+The combined energy consumption of the DFE and the Imaging Equipment must be below the appropriate requirement.